whyboris/PDF-to-JPG-to-PDF/README.md

 ## TL;DR

-1. Put your PDF in this folder
+1. Put your PDF in this folder and rename to `input.pdf`
 2. update the first line of _pdf2jpg.js_ to the name of your PDF
 3. run `npm run tojpg` and you have _JPG_ images in the _/jpg_ folder